-VCAT cannot provide legal advice but Victoria Legal Aid, community legal centres and the Court Network can usually give free legal advice or information to anyone.
+VCAT cannot provide legal advice but Victoria Legal Aid, community legal centres and Justice Connect can usually give free legal advice or information to anyone.
+Court Network can provide information, support and refer people to other services.

 Victoria Legal Aid